fractastical/ar/readme.md

     /path/to/ar/arc -a --repl foo.arc bar.arc qux.arc

 You can also write shell scripts in Arc.
-For example, if the file "hello" contained:
+For example, if the file "hello" contains:

     #! /path/to/ar/arc
     (prn "hello there")